Understanding Sensory Processing Disorder: Signs, Causes, and Support Strategies

 Signs of Sensory Under-Responsivity (Hyposensitivity)

-Appearing unaware of pain, heat, or cold
+Appearing unaware of pain, temperature extremes, or physical discomfort

 What Causes Sensory Processing Disorder?